Why and how does the Investment and Growth Reserve contribute to the region’s economic development?

 - The amount of investment and type of commitments other parties are making to the project;

-- Any security provided to the NRC to secure the funding; and
+- Any security provided to secure the funding; and

 - The need for Reserve funding.